tanishka17117/snake-v-s-blocks-game/README.md

 4. For javaDoc of the above project copy the rest of the files in some folder and open index.html for details what function do what.

-Thank you !!
-If you have suggestions then please do write to me.

-mail : sakshi17092@iiitd.ac.in